 White, on the other hands, gives a feeling of purity, professionalism, and trust.
 It’s why popular news sources opt for a white or slightly gray background.
 Too much white though can give a sterile or uninteresting feel to a page and requires splashes of color to make it interesting to the eye.

 Yellow brings connections to happiness and lightheartedness.
 It catches the eye and gives a feeling of creativity and positivity.
 Connecting it with a positive message in your content leaves viewers in a good mood, which connects that feeling with your site.
+(Why yellow is the 3rd color in our brand color palette!)

 Learning to Influence Consumers From Corporations